 The report also examines the evolution of technology since the 2012 Child Pornography Report its continued impact on offender conduct and the widespread applicability of sentencing enhancements.
 Lastly, it provides a recidivism analysis of non-production offenders.

-A subsequent report will analyze offenders sentenced under the guideline for production of child pornography offenses.
+A subsequent report analyzed offenders sentenced under the guideline for production of child pornography offenses.

 - Report to the Congress: Federal Child Pornography Offenses (2012)

 - The History of the Child Pornography Guidelines (2009)

 Facilitated by advancements in digital and mobile technology, non-production child pornography offenses increasingly involve voluminous quantities of videos and images that are graphic in nature, often involving the youngest victims.

 - In fiscal year 2019, non-production child pornography offenses involved a median number of 4,265 images, with some offenders possessing and distributing millions of images and videos.

 - Over half (52.2%) of non-production child pornography offenses in fiscal year 2019 included images or videos of infants or toddlers, and nearly every offense (99.4%) included prepubescent victims.

 Constrained by statutory mandatory minimum penalties, congressional directives, and direct guideline amendments by Congress in the PROTECT Act of 2003, §2G2.2 contains a series of enhancements that have not kept pace with technological advancements.
 Four of the six enhancements— accounting for a combined 13 offense levels—cover conduct that has become so ubiquitous that they now apply in the vast majority of cases sentenced under §2G2.2.